ether/etherpad-proxy/README.md

 # Experimental Reverse Proxy for Etherpad
 This is a reverse proxy that runs on port 9000 which will route(shard) pads based on padId(within query[currently a branch of Etherpad core]) to a pool(currently hardcoded[in app.js]) of backends.

-To add or remove backends, modify app.js - In the future this will be API driven.

-It's likely that this project will only get to proof of concept stage and then something that integrates with HAProxy/Varnish et al will replace it as NodeJS is probably not the right tool for the job but having the high level management system written in NodeJS makes sense.
+It's likely that this project will only get to proof of concept stage(see V0) and then something that integrates with HAProxy/Varnish et al will replace it as NodeJS is probably not the right tool for the job but having the high level management system written in NodeJS makes sense.

+## Getting started
+Copy ``settings.json.template`` to ``settings.json`` and modify the values.

 ## Usage
 ```
 node app.js
 ```

-## settings
+## Settings
 Settings come from settings.json, see settings.json.template for an example to modify for your environment.

 ``backends`` is your Backend Etherpad instances.